medlistIQ

 Clean medication lists

-Your patient's meds are scattered across EHR orders, pharmacy dispenses, and self-reports — and they disagree.
+Your patient's meds are scattered across EHR orders, pharmacy dispenses, and self-reports.
 MedListIQ reconciles them into a deduplicated, clinically-classified list with a full provenance trail.
-Deterministic.
-No ML.

-Three noisy resources in.
-One clean medication out.
+Many resources in.
+One clean med list out.

 Input